 - National Archives

 - The Slave Ship: A Human History by Marcus Rediker (Penguin Books)

 - They Became Americans: Finding Naturalization Records and Ethnic Origins by Loretto Dennis Szucs (Ancestry)

 - They Came in Ships by John P. Colletta (Ancestry)

-This article originally appeared in the July/August issue of Family Tree Magazine.
+A version of this article originally appeared in the July/August issue of Family Tree Magazine.